ygorcosta/wedeploy.com/ui/src/pages/blog/starting-an-iot-platform-with-wedeploy.md

 }
 ```

 I know that this is not related to WeDeploy, but I wanted to display the metrics in two different ways: a datagrid with all metrics, and a `Google Maps` interface with a pin where a metric was sent.
-With the following code, which **is not the WeDeploy Javascript client**, I can retrieve the JSON objects returned from the `Spring Boot` API with browser's native `fetch` capability, process the response, and draw the results in the screen.
+With the following code, which **is not the WeDeploy JavaScript client**, I can retrieve the JSON objects returned from the `Spring Boot` API with browser's native `fetch` capability, process the response, and draw the results in the screen.

 ```text/javascript
 function getSensors(mode) {